-Air service to Orange County and Central Florida is primarily provided by Orlando International Airport ("OIA").
-In 2022, OIA ranked 9th busiest domestic facility, 17th busiest world facility and the fourth largest airport property in landmass in the United States with more than 12,000 acres.
-Designated as an international port of entry with full customs service, OIA has grown tremendously since 1970.
-Air passengers have increased from 1.3 million in 1971 to over 55 million in Fiscal Year 2023.
-That increase in travelers gives OIA the distinction of being the second busiest airport in Florida in 2022.
-As of December 2023, OIA was served by 41 airlines comprised of 35 passenger airlines and six airlines providing cargo service.
-There are approximately 1,081 daily flights (based on commercial, military, and general aviation operations).
+Air service to Orange County and Central Florida is primarily provided by Orlando International Airport ("MCO").
+In 2023, MCO ranked 7th busiest domestic facility, 18th busiest world facility and the fourth largest airport property in landmass in the United States with 11,605 acres.
+Designated as an international port of entry with full customs service, MCO has grown tremendously since 1970.
+Air passengers have increased from 1.3 million in 1971 to over 58 million in Fiscal Year 2024.
+As of December 2024, MCO was served by 46 airlines comprised of 39 passenger airlines and seven airlines providing cargo service.
+There are approximately 1,121 daily flights (based on commercial, military, and general aviation operations).
 Construction of Terminal C is now complete, receiving its first arriving flight in September 2022.
 Terminal C is the unifying feature of the airport's South Terminal Complex project, which is part of a \$4.2 billion, multi-year capital improvement program that began in 2015.
 With the opening of Brightline in Summer 2023, Terminal C is the first airport terminal in the U.S. with a train station providing intercity high-speed rail service.
 The terminal embraces the vision of MCO as an intermodal transportation hub with the Brightline high speed rail, a planned expansion of SunRail commuter rail, multiple ground transportation options, and an Automated People Mover connection between the South and North Terminal Complex.
 Central Florida is also served by five other regional airports: Orlando Executive Airport, Orlando Sanford International Airport, Kissimmee Gateway Airport, Leesburg International Airport, and Mid-Florida Air Service Airport located in Eustis.
 Tampa International Airport and Daytona Beach International Airport are within 90 minutes from downtown Orlando.